kolargol/openvpn/README.md

 on the server, go to: */etc/openvpn/easy-rsa/* and type:

-**./easyrsa --use-algo=ec --curve=prime256v1 build-client-full privateVPN-Mobile-USERNAME nopass** - for *Mobile* client, note that part "privateVPN-Mobile-" should be unchanged in certificate name, just add proper USERNAME (*no spaces or crazy stuff here, just a-azA-Z*). *Mobile* is a keyword used later by script.
+**./easyrsa --use-algo=ec --curve=prime256v1 build-client-full privateVPN-Mobie-USERNAME nopass** - for *Mobile* client, note that part "privateVPN-Mobile-" should be unchanged in certificate name, just add proper USERNAME (*no spaces or crazy stuff here, just a-azA-Z*). *Mobile* is a keyword used later by script.

 **./easyrsa --use-algo=ec --curve=prime256v1 build-client-full privateVPN-Desktop-USERNAME nopass** - for *Desktop* client, note that part "privateVPN-Desktop-" should be unchanged in certificate name, just add proper USERNAME, same as above - no crazy characters. *Desktop* is a keyword, do not change it.